United Way of the Piedmont

 Will you start out the month with only $10 to meet your family’s basic needs? … Or, will you be one of the unlucky ones?
 You’ll find out when you join us for a unique opportunity to experience the virtual realities of poverty.

-United Way of the Piedmont will host a Poverty Simulation on March 10, 2015.
+United Way of the Piedmont will host a Poverty Simulation exclusively for Advance America employees.
 This learning tool has been created as a way to help people understand the realities of poverty.
 During the simulation, participants role-play the lives of low-income families.
 Some are TANF recipients, some are disabled, and some are senior citizens on Social Security.
 Participants will have to provide for basic necessities and shelter on a limited budget during the course of four 15-minute “weeks.”
 They interact with volunteers serving as human service agencies, grocers, pawnbrokers, bill collectors, job interviewers, police officers, and others.

 Although play money is used, the simulation is not a game.
 It is a simulation that enables participants to look at poverty from a variety of angles and then to recognize and discuss the potential for change within their local communities.
 The simulation was designed to sensitize those who frequently deal with low-income families, as well as to create a broader awareness of the realities of poverty among policymakers, community leaders, and others.